 For instance, we often think fixed expenses are set and unchangeable.
 However, when we group expenses based on types we find opportunities to lower fixed expenses.
 This can be done by reducing, refinancing, consolidating, or eliminating.

 Personally, I like to focus my efforts first on larger expenses that have a bigger impact on my cash flow.
 Then, I’ll tackle the smaller expenses next.
-After doing so, I’ll work on improving my habits with discretionary spending as my final step.
+After doing so, I work on curtailing discretionary expenses by increasing my spending awareness and shifting my habits.

 4 Ways to Lower Expenses